1. Home

 There were a bunch of boxes near the back of the store that were not unpacked yet.
 So, I started rummaging through them.
 All of a sudden, I see this pattern sticking out from underneath a book.

 My heart starts racing and I’m trying to get to these plates as fast as I can before someone else.
 That box held all 4 of the dinner plates.
 I moved to the next box and found the 2 small plates and the 2 bowls.
 The box next to that had the creamer and sugar.
-You guys…I literally almost cried because I had been searching for a set of these dishes for almost a year! a vintage set of transferware dishes

 I kept looking, making sure I wasn’t missing any more of the set.
 After being sure I had gotten all of them, I carefully made my way to the register.
 Honestly I didn’t really know how much these were going to cost because at this point, the price didn’t matter.
-Well, to my surprise, I paid just under $20 for the whole set!!
-What!?!

 a set of vintage transferware stacked

 I just couldn’t believe it!
 These dishes make me so happy and am beyond thankful I could rescue them before they broke in those boxes.
-Also, I can’t even with the creamer and sugar dishes…how stinking adorable are they?!

 vintage transferware creamer and sugar

-Valentines Table With Vintage Transferware
+Valentine’s Table Decor With Vintage Finds

 I am going to share the steps and items that I used to style my table but know that you can tweak those things as needed.
 I always like to encourage others to use what they have around the house first.
-If you are still in need of some pieces, check the thrift store for inexpensive decor.
-The dollar store is always a helpful place to find craft items and centerpiece fillers.

 centerpiece materials for a Valentines table